Quality Improvement Review for Nurse Leaders

 - How can patient and family complaints be used in QI processes?

-- How does inconstant adherence to clinical guidelines impact patient outcomes?
+- How does inconsistent adherence to clinical guidelines impact patient outcomes?

 Etiology

 Inadequate training and education can result in knowledge gaps and skill deficiencies.
 Ongoing training and education are necessary to keep staff up-to-date with the latest practice guidelines and technological advancements.
 Without such, inconsistent care and preventable errors occur (11).
 Resource limitations are a common concern within the healthcare setting.
-These can include staffing shortages, inadequate equipment access, and insufficient time for necessary processes, all of which lead to burnt out staff, delayed treatments, and patient safety issues (11).
+These can include staffing shortages, inadequate equipment access, and insufficient time for necessary processes, all leading to burnt-out staff, delayed treatments, and patient safety issues (11).

 Ask yourself...